travigd/documentation/dotnet-api/stream-metadata.md

         </tr>
         <tr>
             <td><code>SetMetadataWriteRoles(string[] roles)</code></td>
             <td>Sets the roles that are allowed to write the metadata stream.
-Be careful with this privilege as it essentially gives all of the privileges for a stream as that use can assign themselves any other privilege.</td>
+Be careful with this privilege as it gives all of the privileges for a stream as that use can assign themselves any other privilege.</td>
         </tr>
         <tr>
             <td><code>SetCustomMetadata(string key, string value)</code></td>